ryzhyk/feldera-zanzibar/README.md

 # Implementation of a simplified Zanzibar authorization model in Feldera

-This repository contains to implementations of the authorization model from the Zanzibar paper using Feldera.
+This repository contains two implementations of the authorization model from the Zanzibar paper using Feldera.

 ## Authorization model